danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 >What we see now is but a dim image in a mirror, soon we shall see face to face.

+Head on into the ACMI hidden in behind Federation Square.
+Whatever they've got going on in there is surely worth a visit.
+It's what Melbourne is all about.

+When you finish up get yourself over to the Botanic Gardens _(if you haven't worked it out yet, I love gardens)_.
+Go through these gardens peacefully and take all of the smells and sights in.

+_(Just a side note, Melbourne is difficult to write about because so much has change since I last visited there.
+I wish I could re-explore it again and show you all these wonderful things and discover new points of interest with you.)_

 # Jour 11 - Melbourne